 homebuyer preference surveys, and studies of zoning laws and trends.

-The Danter Company emphasizes real estate research because we conduct several types of
+Danter and Associates emphasizes real estate research because we conduct several types of

 studies, including area apartment rent and vacancy surveys, tracking of single-family and